-The BIP or “House of the Region”, is a neoclassical building and one of the last vestiges of French occupation in the country.
+The BIP or “House of the Region”, is a neoclassical building and one of few last traces of French occupation in the country.

-This venue was home to a princely home from as early as the 11th century.
-In the 18th century, a fire tore through the Coudenberg Palace, which gave the square the name of “Cour brulée” (burned square), and as such no renovation works were carried out.
+This location was home to a princely home from as early as the 11th century.
+In the 18th century, an immense fire destroyed the Coudenberg Palace, which gave the square the name “Cour brulée” (burned square), and as such no renovation works were carried out.